oracle/terraform-provider-oci/website/docs/d/opensearch_opensearch_clusters.html.markdown

 * `opendashboard_private_ip` - The private IP address for the cluster's OpenSearch Dashboard.
 * `opensearch_fqdn` - The fully qualified domain name (FQDN) for the cluster's API endpoint.
 * `opensearch_private_ip` - The cluster's private IP address.
+* `outbound_cluster_config` - This configuration is used for passing request details to connect outbound cluster(s) to the inbound cluster (coordinating cluster)
+	* `is_enabled` - Flag to indicate whether outbound cluster configuration is enabled
+	* `outbound_clusters` - List of outbound clusters to be connected to the inbound cluster
+		* `display_name` - Name of the Outbound cluster.
+Avoid entering confidential information.
+		* `is_skip_unavailable` - Flag to indicate whether to skip the Outbound cluster during cross cluster search, if it is unavailable
+		* `mode` - Mode for the cross cluster connection
+		* `ping_schedule` - Sets the time interval between regular application-level ping messages that are sent to try and keep outbound cluster connections alive.
+If set to -1, application-level ping messages to this outbound cluster are not sent.
+If unset, application-level ping messages are sent according to the global transport.ping_schedule setting, which defaults to -1 meaning that pings are not sent.
+		* `seed_cluster_id` - OCID of the Outbound cluster
+* `reverse_connection_endpoint_customer_ips` - The customer IP addresses of the endpoint in customer VCN
+* `reverse_connection_endpoints` - The list of reverse connection endpoints.
+	* `customer_ip` - The IP addresses of the endpoint in customer VCN
+	* `nat_ip` - The NAT IP addresses of the endpoint in service VCN
 * `security_master_user_name` - The name of the master user that are used to manage security config
 * `security_master_user_password_hash` - The password hash of the master user that are used to manage security config
 * `security_mode` - The security mode of the cluster.